French Settlement, Oregon: History

 Amongst earlier fur trade visitors were Alexandre Dumont and Joseph Laverdure.
 Mixed ancestry Dumont was born in present-day Green Bay, Wisconsin from a French Canadian father and a Saulteaux Indigenous mother.
 Laverdure had a similar background.
 By 1854, Dumont was successfully claiming as an "American half-breed Indian born in Green Bay" an 483 acres donation land in the Umpqua with his wife Chewelah Josephte Finlay of similar mix.
 Laverdure acted similarly with Walla Walla chief's daughter Lizette.
-Later arrival Pierre Parizeau from Montréal partnered with the mixed ancestry daughter of a fur trader and similarly settled.
+Later arrival Pierre Parizeau from Montreal partnered with the mixed ancestry daughter of a fur trader and similarly settled.
 Intermingling with local Indigenous people was no longer possible as devastating wars with the Umpqua tribes occurred in the 1850s.
 The local Indigenous population was decimated and most of what was left forcefully resettled by 1856 in the Grand Ronde Reservation.
 The region was in general duress.
 Seven mixed Indigenous families resisting relocation nonetheless hid in the Upper Umpqua Valley as "masked exterminators rode out of the mining camps trying to kill every Indian they could find": Dumont, Rondeau (twice over), Rainville, Pariseau, LaChance, and Thomason.
 They scraped out a living in what a descendant called the "edge of frontier society in Douglas County", around French Settlement.
 New waves of French Canadians of mixed ancestry with suitable experience were able to settle.
 Sons and daughters of the original French Prairie settlers under incoming newcomers pressure from the Oregon Trail resupplied the vicinity of French Settlement.
 Upkeeps obligations on the land claimed were daunting in a vigilante plagued area.
 New waves of American settlers also followed and some of the mixed ancestry people would end up in Grand Ronde.

 Small scale farming was conducted along with raising common farm animal stock.
 Wheat was grown and milled in nearby Cleveland.

 Nearby Roseburg located across the river was founded in 1851 under the name Deer Creek.
 The Catholic mission of St. Stephen the Martyr and the parish of Saint-Joseph were established in 1853 and 1867 under Archbishop François Norbert Blanchet and Father Alphonsus Glorieux.
 People of Catholic faith in and around French Settlement were catered to by a visiting priest.
 Mass was often performed in the open air, along with makeshift cemetery and schooling.
 The early French speaking settlers made up for these shortcomings by regularly holding lively week-end gatherings.
 A School District operated in the area under the name French Settlement from 1886 to 1930.
 The original school built in was dismantled in 1921.
 A French Settler school operated until the early 1960s.
 A post office briefly operated in 1874 under the name French Settlement.
 By 1890, French Settlement had much been renamed to Melrose.